 The Health Benefits of Rebounding

-There are many healthy effects rebounding exercise has on the body.
+There are many health effects rebounding exercise has on the body.
 Here are some reasons you should consider adding a rebounder to your workout routine:

 Improves and detoxes your lymphatic system.